virtualsquare/virtualsquare.github.io/ideas/lac.md

 A Local Area Cloud (LAC) is a virtual network.
 Virtual Machines, Namespaces or [IoTh](ioth.md) processes can be connected directly to the LAC.
 They do not need any specific infrastructure or configuration on the hosting computer.

-All Virtual Machines, Namespaces or [IoTh](ioth.md) processes using the same LAC address communicate on the same virtual (VDE) nework.
+All Virtual Machines, Namespaces or [IoTh](ioth.md) processes using the same LAC address communicate on the same virtual (VDE) network.

 Process or VM migration is as simple as stopping the program on one host and restarting on the other.